Trump won't be getting vaccine until it's recommended by medical team - KESQ

 Once Trump moves into a timing window to receive vaccination, he is likely to get his shot at that point, the official added.

-Trump’s situation differs from that of Vice President Mike Pence, who is set to receive his vaccination in the coming days, the official noted.
+Trump’s situation differs from that of Vice President Mike Pence, who will receive his vaccination Friday morning, his office has announced.
 Pence has not contracted the virus, the official pointed out, meaning the vice president’s need for vaccination is more pressing.
-Pence’s inoculation is expected to be made public, the official said.
+Pence and second lady Karen Pence will be inoculated on camera at the White House, along with US Surgeon General Jerome Adams.

 The official went on to say the President continues to be open to getting vaccinated.
 But the official cautioned Trump also wants to make sure frontline medical workers receive the vaccine first.